linnarsson-lab/adult-human-brain/README.md

 Raw data in fastq and BAM format is available [at NeMO](http://data.nemoarchive.org/biccn/grant/u01_lein/linnarsson/transcriptome/sncell/10x_v3/human/).

+Our gene and transcripts annotation is based on Based on GRCh38.p13 gencode V35 primary sequence assembly.

+We discarded genes or transcripts that overlapped or mapped to other genes or non-coding RNAs 3’ UTR.

+The GTF file used for read counts: [gb_pri_annot_filtered.gtf](https://storage.googleapis.com/linnarsson-lab-tmp/gb_pri_annot.gtf)

+The genes and transcripts that were discarded: [filtered_transcripts.txt](https://storage.googleapis.com/linnarsson-lab-tmp/filtered_transcripts.txt)

 ### Expression matrices

 The final dataset is available for download at https://storage.cloud.google.com/linnarsson-lab-human.
 Two files are available: